trulience/public/reactjs/audio-driven/README.md

 npm run start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view your avatar in a browser.